ItsNotGoodName/dwm/README.md

 ## Patch List

+- actualfullscreen : Fullscreen via MOD+f
+- attachaside : New windows get put aside as first window instead of becoming master
 - viewontag : Goes to tag on window move to tag
-- attachaside : New windows get put aside as first window instead of becoming master

 ## Requirements